-A student who withdraws from all courses in a semester is considered to have withdrawn from the College and must officially inform the Registrar’s Office and leave all affairs in satisfactory condition.
-Failure to withdraw officially will result in the grades of “F,” “U,” or “FA” being assigned.
-Tuition and other appropriate charges will be fully assessed.
-This applies to students who withdraw from all courses even if they intend to return the next semester.
+A student who withdraws from all courses in a semester is considered to have withdrawn from the University and must officially submit the online Withdrawal Request Form to complete the withdrawal process.
+Failure to officially withdraw will result in the grades of “F,” “U,” or “FA” being assigned.
+Tuition and other appropriate charges will be fully assessed in keeping with the published University Refund Policy.

 Withdrawal for Students Called to Active Military Duty

-Students called to active duty must provide the College with a copy of their military orders and follow these steps to withdraw from the College:
+Students called to active duty must provide the University with a copy of their military orders and follow these steps to withdraw from the University::